Beacon-Sec/Beacon/readme.md

-# BEACON: A Prompts Framework To Drive Large Language Model For Source Code Detection
+# VulBeacon: A Deep Learning Augmented Large Language Model Prompting Framework for Vulnerability Detection

 The overall framework is divided into four parts: